nansencenter/nansat/README.rst

 Tests
 -----

 To modify code in any way, as a developer or just for your project, we encourage you to use the test functions.
-New fuctions should be accompanied with suitable tests, see Nansat conventions in `Read the Docs`_ .
+New functions should be accompanied with suitable tests, see Nansat conventions in `Read the Docs`_ .

 ::